 The Friends of Wallisch Homestead is a volunteer, grassroots organization that seeks to raise public awareness of the historic importance and beauty of the Wallisch Farm Homestead and its value to our community for future use as a cultural, recreational, and educational center.

-The property was bequeathed to our township to be used for general recreation, hiking, nature study, and agricultural education.
+The property was bequeathed to our Township and Board of Education to be used for general recreation, hiking, nature study, and agricultural education.
 It is one of the last remaining properties that reflects Northern New Jersey’s agricultural heritage and West Milford’s past.